 But, the other side of the coin states that the couple that fights together stays together.
 Four times NYT bestselling author, Joseph Grenny says, “The success of a relationship is determined by the way in which sensitive issues are debated.”

 So you see, arguing is not all bad, if it is done in a proper manner.
-Instead, we can put like this – debate but don’t argue.
+Instead, we can put it like this – communicate honestly and calmly.

-One of the major relationship problems crops up because partners are unable to control their emotions.
+One major relationship problem that crops up is when partners are unable to manage their emotions.

 So, prior to addressing the issue(s) directly, take some time to get emotions under control.